 - Annual Banking Fee

 - Samples are kept for 1 year after they are retrieved; this cost is included in the initial stem cell fee.
 After 1 year there is a fee associated with continuing to maintain the samples.
-The fee is currently $150 and is paid thru vet stem.

 - Obtaining stem cell injections derived from healthy animals of the same species and receiving those injections.